UFOria

 UFOria is a science fiction comedy film written and directed by John Binder and starring Fred Ward, Harry Dean Stanton, Harry Carey, Jr. and Cindy Williams.
 The film includes small appearances by Peggy McKay, Joe Unger, Hank Worden, Charlotte Stewart, and Alan Beckwith.
 Filming was completed in 1981, but the film was not theatrically released until 1985.
-To date, UFOria has only been released on VHS (in 1987) by MCA Home Video, now known as Universal Studios Home Entertainment.

 Plot

-Sheldon Bart (Fred Ward) is a drifter, and a small-time con man.
-He meets his old friend, Brother Bud (Harry Dean Stanton), a big-time con man into faith healing and fencing stolen cars, at his revival tent outside a small town.
+Sheldon Bart is a drifter, and a small-time con man.
+He meets his old friend, Brother Bud Sanders, a big-time con man into faith healing and fencing stolen cars, at his revival tent outside a small town.
 Bud has developed a real ability to heal, although he has no idea how this has happened.
-While he's helping Brother Bud, Sheldon falls in love with Arlene (Cindy Williams), a local supermarket clerk who believes in UFOs and is deeply religious and deeply lonely.
+While he's helping Brother Bud, Sheldon falls in love with Arlene Stewart, a local supermarket clerk who believes in UFOs and is deeply religious and deeply lonely.
 When Arlene has a vision of a coming UFO, everyone deals with it in his own way.
 Brother Bud begins to twist Arlene's belief and visions into a new pseudoreligious cult.